renanthera/simc-wiki/Features.md

 Internationalization
 ========================
-> Simulationcraft is only available in English.
+Simulationcraft is only fully available in English.

 However, it can work with all versions of the wow armory and battle.net websites (notably: Russian, Chinese, Korean and Taiwanese characters and guilds can be imported).
 If you use the command-line client, your files must be encoded as latin1 or utf-8, please take time to read [TextualConfigurationInterface#Characters\_encoding](TextualConfigurationInterface#Characters_encoding).

+There are German and Chinese translations available for the Graphical User Interface, but not for Input Configuration and Output reports.
+If you want to contribute in translating the GUI, have a look at [Developers Corner/Localization](Localization)

 Limitations
 =====================